CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13- Take a list of words as input and prints words that appears exactly once 14- Display lines containing the pattern "root" from /etc/passwd 15- Display the number of lines that contains the pattern "bin" in /etc/passwd
+13- Take a list of words as input and prints words that appears exactly once 14- Display lines containing the pattern "root" from /etc/passwd 15- Display the number of lines that contains the pattern "bin" in /etc/passwd 16- Display the lines containing the pattern "root" and 3 lines after them in /etc/passwd 17-